kozanakyel/kzai-pro-corp/README.md

 ## Project Structure

 This project is built using Next.js and Tailwind CSS, providing a modern and responsive user interface for showcasing our AI solutions.
+It also includes localization support for English and Turkish.

 ### Key Features